w3c/miniapp/specs/uri/docs/explainer.md

-#### Q4 About syntax-version
-**Question: What is the relationship between version in URI and versionName / versionCode in manifest?
-(By @hax)**

-**Answer:** According to the editor's explaining for the Maniafest spec, versionName is a semantic, optional field that can be used by the user agent or developer to show it to the user; and versionCode is a number that is incremented each time the MiniApp is released.
-Therefore, the version syntax component in the MiniApp URI can be mapped to the versionCode in the Manifest proposal.

-#### Q5 About dereference
+### About dereference
+#### 8: Why using the HTTPS protocol to download MiniApp package?
+**Answer:** There is no requirement on how to download packages.
+This chapter is only a practical way to describes a user scenario.
+User agent can also download packages using other protocols, or just obtain MiniApp packages locally.

-**Question: it seems the "dereferencing" process ends up with a standard HTTP(s) URL.
+#### 9: it seems the "dereferencing" process ends up with a standard HTTP(s) URL.
 Wouldn't using that as is make it more accessible to end-users?
-This would trip unless you have a runtime (which would be also presumably, be a browser) - it feels like this tripwire mechanism's main motivation is to make the user install the runtime (in which case, what does this runtime provide that the current browser does not?), which I'm not sure is something that I personally would agree with. (by @cynthia)**
+This would trip unless you have a runtime (which would be also presumably, be a browser) - it feels like this tripwire mechanism's main motivation is to make the user install the runtime (in which case, what does this runtime provide that the current browser does not?), which I'm not sure is something that I personally would agree with. (by @cynthia)

 **Answer:** I understand your question contains two points,